 - Knockvologan on the Isle of Mull

-15 – LOCH NESS & INVERNESS
+15. LOCH NESS & INVERNESS

-Reports of the Loch Ness monster (or Nessie) date back to 565 CE and periodic sightings have been recorded ever since.
-Marmaduke Wetherell, the actor/game hunter, discovered sea serpent-like prints along the shore.
-The Natural History Museum were asked to investigate, and determined the tracks were made by an umbrella stand or ashtray.
+The actor/game hunter, Marmaduke Wetherell, discovered sea serpent-like prints along the shore.
+The Natural History Museum was asked to investigate, and it was determined that the tracks were made of an umbrella stand or ashtray.

-Today there is a good deal more to see than the Loch Ness monster.
 Take a day trip including Loch Ness & Glencoe or soak up the scenery on a boat tour to Urquhart Castle, an atmospheric ruin set above the lake with grand views of the hills around.

 The capital of the Scottish Highlands, Inverness, is nearby and a worthy stop on any Scottish Highland itinerary.